 With Spring just around the corner, a good chunk of us are dreaming of eating on restaurant patios.
 And of course one essential part to a dine-in experience is to take that hot minute to read through the menu.
 With Covid precautions in place though, the physical menu might be pushed aside for awhile.
 Gone are the days of sharing around menu boards, now you scan barcodes to pull up the restaurant’s not mobile friendly website or PDF menu that you’d rather not download directly to your phone.
 So, how do we prepare for a different dining experience?

-Back in Summer 2020, I dined at 5 restaurants (I assure you the cases back then were >500, really miss those days right now) and 4 out of the 5 times I was asked to scan this tiny board that held a QR Code to access their menu.
+Back in Summer 2020, I dined at several restaurants and 4 out of the 5 times I was asked to scan this tiny board that held a QR Code to access their menu.
 Personally, I love this approach since instead of sharing a menu with another person or getting one of those menus with leftover… customer residue.
 You don’t feel rushed looking to find your order so another person can look for theirs.

 The problem with this format is that a LOT of restaurants have not made their websites and by extension their menus mobile friendly.
 Which is a little understandable.
 While mobile devices are the leading traffic source for most websites, pulling up your phone during a dinner meal is still a little faux-pas for some people.
 Taking photos of your food is unavoidable at this rate but that’s usually the only time we bring out our phones while eating.
 So why would the restaurant industry focus on an aspect that doesn’t fit their mold well.
 It’s one type of frustration to feature hard to read text on your printed menus, it’s another type to have a non responsive mobile menu where you accidentally tap on an item while zooming in to read a description.